AHendley84/pp4-pizzatheaction/FEATURES.md

 ![Edit Post page without permissions image]()

 ### Delete Post Page
 The delete post page allows the original posts author or a user with super user access the ability to delete a post.
-THe user is advised that this cannot be undone once completed, with
+The user is advised that this cannot be undone once completed, with the option to complete the deletion or cancel.

+Again, should a user who is not registered attempt to access the delete post page they are advised they do not have permission to access this page, with a redirection button to the home page.

 ![Delete Post page with permissions image]()
 ![Delete Post page without permissions image]()

 ### Add Comment Page
+Registered users have the ability to leave comments on posts.
+Under each individual post is an Add Comment button which directs the user to the Add Comment page.
+Here a text box is provided for the user to input their response to the original post.
+It has an add button and a cancel button should the choose not to proceed with the comment.

+Again, should a user who is not registered attempt to access the add comment page they are advised they do not have permission to access this page, with a redirection button to the home page.

 ![Add Comment page with permissions image]()
 ![Add Comment page without permissions image]()